RKelln/5-directions/public/writing/foundations.md

 <!-- .slide: data-audio-src="../audio/foundations/10a.ogg" data-background-video="../video/zoom-out-brain-chip.mp4" data-audio-advance="1000" -->

 Notes:
 How could something as simple as a Turing machine calculate something as complex as a modern video game or simulations of The Big Bang?
 The reason this is possible is that simple algorithms can be combined and built on each other.
-Digital algorithms inherit digital properties: perfect replication and execution thus you can start to build infinitely long chains of algorithms.
+Digital algorithms inherit digital properties: perfect replication and execution.
+Thus, you can start to build infinitely long chains of algorithms.
 Like with the Turning machine, the infinitely long nature of the tape becomes critical, as does the speed at which you manipulate it.
 Today's pocket sized computers perform tens of billion operations per second and store hundreds of billions of bits.
 They have access to essentially infinite bits through the internet.

 As the length and complexity of each algorithm grows, human understanding of it fades, until we add a layer of abstraction to hide all the underlying complexity.
 No human has, nor ever will have, a complete understanding of the full details and interactions of the hardware and software running on a typical phone.
 We are similarly ignorant of the human brain and even a single neuron in the brain.